camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/configuration.md

 ### Control tenant usage

-When using multi-tenancy, the zeebe client will connect to the `<default>` tenant.
+When using multi-tenancy, the Zeebe client will connect to the `<default>` tenant.
 To control this, you can configure:

 ```yaml
 camunda: